Nazmiassofa/VoiceTimeCount-Discordbot/README.md

 ### 🔹 Database Requirements
    - Postgresql
-   - see the table used in the code
+   - search 'MAIN_TABLE' and 'DAILY_TABLE' in /voicecounter and replace it with your own table

 ### 🔹 Option 1: Docker Installation